Public-Health-Scotland/Folder-Structure-RMD/README.md

 7. Table of Contents (TOC)

 i.
-We need to insert the TOC manually as we cannot find a way to insert it on a specific page in RMarkdown script.
-Please note: this step should be done after running the macro setting the table formats (step b).
-Otherwise it will make the bookmarks not in right order.
+We need to insert the TOC manually as we cannot find a way to insert it on a specific page in RMarkdown script. **Please note: this step should be done after running the macro setting the table formats.
+Otherwise it will make the bookmarks not in right order.**

 ii.
 Click on the end of last text line on the page “This is a National Publication” (page number 1).